satomm1/Robot/Jetson/README.md

     - Reboot the Jetson for the new pin functions to take effect
     - Call `sudo modprobe spidev`

-6) I0f you have issues with `dev/ttyUSB0`, you may need to call `sudo apt remove brltty`
+6) If you have issues with `dev/ttyUSB0`, you may need to call `sudo apt remove brltty`

 7) Connect the corresponding SPI pins on the header to the SPI pins on the MCU control board.
 The corresponding pins are listed in the [Electrical README](../Electrical/README.md).